Enabling Social Applications via Decentralized Social Data Management: Design

 \emph{Top\_Relations(ego, $\alpha$, n)} returns the top $n$ users directly connected to $ego$ by an edge with label $\alpha$, and ordered by decreasing weights.
 An application can use this function, for example, to invite users highly connected with $ego$ to share content related to activity $\alpha$.

 Our previous study~\cite{kourtellis10prometheus} revealed volatility of the peer-to-peer communication and long response delays during multi-hop inference execution.
-Thus, we redesigned the following API functions to offer better quality of service to applications, by allowing them to define not only inference-specific parameters (such as label and weight), but also a new a timeout parameter $T$, which limits the application waiting time.
+Thus, we redesigned the following API functions to offer better quality of service to applications, by allowing them to define a timeout parameter $T$, which limits the application waiting time.

-\emph{Neighborhood(ego, $\alpha$, $\chi$, radius, T)} returns the set of users in $ego$'s social neighborhood who are connected through social ties of a label $\alpha$ and minimum weight $\chi$ within a number of social hops equal to \textit{radius}.
-The \textit{radius} parameter allows for a multiple hop search in the social graph (e.g., setting \textit{radius} to 2 will find $ego$'s friends of friends).
-The CallCensor application can use this function to determine if a caller is in \textit{ego}'s work neighborhood in the social graph even if not directly connected.
+\emph{Neighborhood(ego, $\alpha$, $\chi$, radius, T)} returns the set of users in $ego$'s social neighborhood who are connected through social ties of label $\alpha$ and minimum weight $\chi$ within a number of social hops equal to \textit{radius}.
+The \textit{radius} parameter allows for a multi-hop search in the social graph (e.g., setting \textit{radius} to 2 will find $ego$'s friends of friends).
+The GamePartnerFinder application can use this function to determine if a user is in \textit{ego}'s ``gaming'' graph neighborhood even if not directly connected.

-\emph{Proximity(ego, $\alpha$, $\chi$, radius, distance, timestamp, T)} is an extension of the neighborhood function which filters the results of the neighborhood inference based on physical distance to $ego$.
-After the location information is collected for $ego$, and $neighborhood$ returns a set of users, $proximity$ returns the set of users who are within $distance$ from $ego$ and their location information is at most as old as $timestamp$.
+\emph{Proximity(ego, $\alpha$, $\chi$, radius, distance, timestamp, T)} is an extension of the neighborhood function which filters its results based on physical distance to $ego$.
+After $ego$'s location information is collected, and $neighborhood$ returns a set of users, $proximity$ returns the set of users within $distance$ from $ego$ and their location information is at most as old as $timestamp$.
 Users who do not share their location or have location information older than the $timestamp$ are not returned.
-A mobile phone application might use this function to infer the list of collocated coworkers within a certain distance of $ego$.
+A mobile phone application like CallCensor might use this function to infer the collocated coworkers within $distance$ from $ego$.